TJCole03/Tomatoes/readme.md

             "fruitShape": "string"
         }

 - All properties are required for validation.
-If no available property, assign 'n/a' for property.
+If no available property, assign `n/a` for property.
 - OPTIONAL PROPERTIES:
-    - leafType, and fleshColor
+    - `leafType`, and `fleshColor`
 - Optional properties can be inserted anywhere in the json body as long as the user follows syntax
 - After the user inserts the desired properties, hit send
 - User will recieve an object like this in their body: